What is postpartum depression?

 Postpartum depression facts and statistics

-Conducting home visits or phone interviews with 973 women, study authors found:
+The study authors also found by conducting home visits or phone interviews with 973 women that:

 - 26.5 percent had onset of depression before pregnancy